Plate Heat Exchangers Working Principle

 It should be kept in mind that heat exchangers with the same projected area (ie plates of the same size) may have different effective areas depending on the value of the surface enlargement factor φ.

-The ratio between the plate length and the plate width W also affects performance but to a lesser degree than other variables.
+The ratio between the plate length L and the plate width W also affects performance but to a lesser degree than other variables.
 In general, a high ratio between plate length and width gives high exchange rates but higher load losses.

 Enrico Golin, R&D Onda S.p.A.